JeromeJoestar/are-you-there/README.md

 # are-you-there
-App to get you synced back into a meeting
+App to get you synced back into a meeting jusssst in case you lost focus on the topic at hand!